Learn about repairing concrete with this step-by-step masonry restoration guide.

 By John Kelsey

 Try your hand at a DIY masonry project by mending the concrete around your home.
 This extensive guide is excerpted from Masonry: The DIY Guide to Working with Concrete, Brick, Block and Stone (Fox Chapel Publishing, 2012), a book in the Homeowner Survival Guide series.
 Masonry shows how to design, build and repair masonry like an expert, with the latest techniques and materials, step-by-step directions, safety advice, and hundreds of color illustrations.
 The following excerpt includes instructions for several types of concrete repair.
-Click on the slideshow for illustrations.

 Paradoxically, concrete surfaces cannot be repaired with concrete — the coarse gravel aggregate in the new concrete would prevent a strong bond between the patch and the surrounding area.
 Instead, it’s best to use mortar or commercial epoxy or latex-patching compounds designed for concrete repairs.